cyberjalen/portfolio/_pages/about.md

 ---

 Avid and continous learner in the cybersecurity domain, specializing in cloud architecture and risk management.
-My goal is to protect data, systems, and businesses from a range of threats and vulnerabilities.
+My mission is to protect data, systems, and businesses from a range of threats and vulnerabilities.

 ### <u> 👨🏻‍💻 Job Experience </u>
 <ul>